 I’ve recently started getting into Podcasts more and more.
 I do like Audiobooks – in fact, that’s why I have a monthly subscription to SCRIBD (think Netflix but for books.
-That link will get you two months reading free!)
+That link is an affiliate and will get you two months reading free!)

 I feel I can commit to 4-5 hours of a podcast, but not an Audiobook.
 I guess it’s the ability to focus in and out.
 Like how I can binge 6 hours of Brooklyn 99 on Netflix, but not commit to a 1-2-hour movie.